kubevirt/user-guide/docs/virtual_machines/interfaces_and_networks.md

     pod: {}
 ```

-At this time, `slirp` mode doesn’t support additional configuration
+At this time, `slirp` mode doesn't support additional configuration
 fields.

 > **Note:** in `slirp` mode, the only supported protocols are TCP and